 03 Apr Listed Australian patent attorney firms put under the microscope

-From 23 February 2018 changes to the Code of Conduct for patent and trademarks attorneys sees the introduction of greater transparency requirements surrounding the ownership of Australian patent firms.
+From 23 February 2018 changes to the Code of Conduct for patent and trademarks attorneys sees the introduction of greater transparency requirements surrounding the ownership of Australian patent attorney firms.

 In the last three years some of Australia’s largest Australian patent attorney firms (having a combined market share of close to 70% in Australia) have been listed on the stock exchange or been acquired by publicly listed companies.
 This means that almost 70% of the market share of Australian patent filings is controlled by three publicly listed companies: